rovnyart/diversity/README.md

 ## Usage

-Just run app and minimize it =).
-Also you can install it as a Windows Service to run in background.
-Please refer to `sc.exe` help to do it.

-Application also has an system tray icon with some sort of menu, where you can change current wallpaper or quit.
+Just run app =) Application has an system tray icon with some sort of menu, where you can change current wallpaper or quit.